MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-engineering-guide.md

 # Component Firmware Update (CFU) engineering guide

-The CFU is a protocol and a process for submitting new firmware images to be installed on the target device.
+Component Firmware Update (CFU) is a protocol and a process for submitting new firmware images to be installed on the target device.

 CFU submissions to the resident firmware are file pairs.
 Each submission is a pair of files, one file is the Offer part, the other file is the Content part.